spatie/laravel-permission/README.md

         'role' => Spatie\Permission\Models\Role::class,

+        /*
+         * When using the "HasTenant" trait from this package, we need to know which
+         * Eloquent model should be used to retrieve your tenants.
+         *
+         * The model you want to use as a Tenant model needs to implement the
+         * `Spatie\Permission\Contracts\Tenant` contract.
+         */

+        'tenant' => App\Tenant::class,

+        /*
+         * When using the "HasRoles" trait from this package, we need to know which
+         * Eloquent model should be used to retrieve your roles.
+Of course, it
+         * is often just the "Role" model but you may use whatever you like.
+         */

+        'role_tenant_pivot' => \Spatie\Permission\Models\RoleTenantUserPivot::class,

     ],

     'table_names' => [

         /*
-         * When using the "HasTenants" trait from this package, we need to know which
+         * When using the "HasRoles" trait from this package, we need to know which
          * table should be used to retrieve your roles.
 We have chosen a basic
          * default value but you may easily change it to any table you like.
          */